 This elderberry gummies recipe makes consuming elderberry syrup super simple.
-Made from organic elderberry syrup, this recipe will help to naturally prevent colds and flus.
+Made from organic elderberry syrup, this recipe helps to prevent colds and flus while providing immune support naturally.

 (If you already have a cold, you could try this simple thyme syrup for coughs and colds or this fire cider recipe!)

-It can be difficult to have little ones consume the syrup, especially if you do not add additional sweetener like honey.
-This elderberry syrup gummies recipe makes consuming elderberries more fun!
+It can be difficult to have little ones consume the syrup, especially if you do not add additional sweetener like raw honey or maple syrup.
+These homemade gummies are a fun way to consume all the benefits of elderberries and is an easy way for the whole family to get an immune boost.

 Cloves